 They say if you fail to plan, you plan to fail.
-One of the best money saving tips out there for young families trying to stretch their dollars is to create a meal plan.
+I’ve found meal planning to be one of the best money saving tips out there for young families trying to stretch their dollars.

 Knowing in advance what you are going to eat for dinner can save you from many impulse visits to your favorite restaurant or fast food chain, as well as those last minute trips to the grocery store when you don’t have anything left in the cupboards.